 While any organization can be the victim of a data breach, there are steps that an organization can take to manage its data breach risks.
-Here, we outline five steps that an organization can take to prevent data breaches.
+Here, we outline five steps an organization can take to prevent data breaches.

 Data breaches can cause significant harm to an organization, its customers, and its brand image.
-A successful data breach can result in the lost of corporate intellectual property, customer data, or other sensitive information.
+A successful data breach can result in the loss of corporate intellectual property, customer data, or other sensitive information.
 However, an organization can manage this risk by implementing these five best practices.

-Establish clear policies and procedures
+- Establish clear policies and procedures

 Preventing accidental data breaches requires clear communication of corporate security policies.
 All employees, contractors, and other trusted insiders should sign corporate security policies and confidentiality agreements.
 By doing so, an organization reduces the risk of accidents because everyone with access to sensitive data understands how that data can be used and how it should be protected.

-Secure hiring and termination procedures
+- Secure hiring and termination procedures

 Onboarding and offboarding present some of the greatest risks to an organization’s data security.
 Employees entering the organization are granted access to corporate resources, which determines the risk that they pose to the company.
-40% of departing US employees admit to taking corporate data with them, abusing their legitimate access and breaching sensitive company data.
+40% of departing US employees admit to taking corporate data with them, abusing their legitimate access, and breaching sensitive company data.

 Secure onboarding and hiring processes are essential to managing an organization’s risk of data breaches.
 New hires’ access should be tailored to their role, and departing employees’ access to corporate resources should be managed and monitored to ensure that corporate data doesn’t walk out the door with them.

-Monitor access and activity
+- Monitor access and activity

-Visibility is one of the biggest challenges that organizations face when attempting to manage their risk of data breaches.
+Visibility is one of the biggest challenges organizations face when attempting to manage their risk of data breaches.
 43% of companies don’t know where their data is, making it impossible to protect it effectively.